The Pursuit of Tangible: Tools for Thinking Visually

 With our recent publication of Moving Beyond Disruption to Operative Innovation, we took a different approach to helping make our ideas tangible.
 Our challenge was: “How might we help our readers connect more quickly with their buyer’s reality.”

-We created an illustration that helps make intangible elements of the written report more tangible, and you can download using the form on the right.
+We created an illustration that helps make intangible elements of the written report more tangible, and you can download the guide today.

 To develop impactful illustrated visuals, we offer three principles:

 - Clarity is your goal, not artistry.
 In developing a visual, you want to keep it as simple as possible to tell the story without trying to make it perfect.
 At ReviveHealth, we create a lot of full production infographics, advertisements, marketing decks, and other creative assets for our client engagements.
 With this layout, we used a simpler approach modeled off of sketchnotes type of illustration to provide just enough to tell the story.
 These type of drawings can be deployed more rapidly and be just as effective as full production work in certain situations.